dahlbyk/posh-git/README.md

 PowerShell Core 6.x.
 It takes advantage of features only available in these versions such as the class and enum keywords to better organize the `$GitPromptSettings` object.
 Consequently this version of posh-git introduces BREAKING changes with 0.x which including dropping support for Windows PowerShell version 2, 3 and 4.
-There are a few other breaking changes, see the [CHANGELOG](./CHANGELOG.md) for details.
+There are other breaking changes, see the [CHANGELOG](./CHANGELOG.md) for details.

 In addition, version 1.x is able to render prompt status strings using [ANSI escape sequences][ansi-esc-code].
-This can be used in hosts that support virtual terminal escape sequences such as PowerShell Core on Linux, macOS and Windows.
-On Windows, support for [Console Virtual Terminal Sequences][console-vt-seq] was added in Windows 10 version 1511.
+This can be used in hosts that support virtual terminal escape sequences such as PowerShell Core on Linux, macOS and Windows and Windows PowerShell 5.x on Windows 10.
+Support for [Console Virtual Terminal Sequences][console-vt-seq] was added in Windows 10 version 1511.

-The rest of this readme applies only to the posh-git version 1.x.
+The rest of this readme applies only to version 1.x of posh-git.

 ### Active branches